Annabelle Bladon

 Current work

-Promoting economic incentives for sustainable fisheries; linking social protection systems to sustainable fisheries management; assessing how fiscal tools can be used to support sustainable and inclusive fisheries; exploring innovative financing mechanisms for marine protected and conserved areas.
+Mitigating the negative impacts of the UK’s aquatic food system on the rest of the world; accelerating incentives for sustainable fisheries; linking social protection to fisheries management; assessing how fiscal tools can be used to support sustainable and inclusive fisheries; exploring innovative financing mechanisms for marine protected and conserved areas.